As the title suggests, this post is all about self publishing manga, but what is manga, and how do you get started with it?

 This is a manga for adult women over the age of 18.
 Their storylines lean heavily on mature narratives about romance and relationships.
 Like in seinen, josei may also feature sexual scenes and strong language, sometimes bordering on pornography.
 It almost always features male and female protagonists on their covers.

 This is a manga specifically for young children.
-They usually feature lots of fun and moral teachings packaged in a delightful way to capture young children’s attention.
+They usually feature lots of fun and moral teachings packaged in a delightful way to capture both adults and young children’s attention.

 Designing characters for your manga.